GiuseppeCalderonio/CS441-Homework3/documentation/simulations/SingleComponentsSimulations.md

 In total, 20 minutes of execution within a datacenter of supercomputers was simulated.
 Being this type of datacenter an high intensive one, only 2 out of three available hosts were used, meaning that probably other high intensive set of cloudlets can be scheduled.

+More info about the types of datacenters can be found [here](https://github.com/GiuseppeCalderonio/CS441-Homework3/blob/master/documentation/components/datacenter.md)

+More info about the types of cloudlets can be found [here](https://github.com/GiuseppeCalderonio/CS441-Homework3/blob/master/documentation/components/cloudlet.md)

+More info about the type of VMs can be found [here](https://github.com/GiuseppeCalderonio/CS441-Homework3/blob/master/documentation/components/vm.md)